extrange/personal-blog/docs/blog/posts/2022-10-28-nutrition-and-health.md

 Whey protein is a great source, however there are concerns about [contamination][protein-contamination] with heavy metals, and so I limit my total intake from this source.

+Note also that different proteins have different [digestability scores].

 The key principles are:

 -   Consume more protein as a total percentage of caloric intake.